-The Sandy Rollman Ovarian Cancer Foundation, Inc, a partner-member organization of the Ovarian Cancer National Alliance, is a non-profit, 501c3 organization created as a tribute to the life, character, and immense strength of Sandy Rollman.
+The Sandy Rollman Ovarian Cancer Foundation, Inc, is a non-profit, 501c3 organization created as a tribute to the life, character, and immense strength of Sandy Rollman.
 Sandy passed away from advanced ovarian cancer in May 2000.
 Prior to diagnosis, Sandy experienced many textbook symptoms.
 Her symptoms were whispering only no one was listening.
 The tragic result was that Sandy never had a chance against ovarian cancer.

 Her sister Adriana Way and her nurse Robin Cohen decided to keep Sandy’s memory alive while trying to prevent other women from having to endure the same pain as she did.
 It is in Sandy’s memory and the memory of all women who have succumbed to this insidious disease, that we have dedicated our efforts to help conquer ovarian cancer.
 Sandy Rollman was a fighter in the truest sense of the word.
 It would have been a mistake for us to just give up.

 Our Mission: To fight for those who are fighting, speak for those who have fallen silent and provide for those who are working towards the end of ovarian cancer.

 - Christina Solomou, Treasurer